 - 38.1% for additional rate taxpayers.

-Dividends are treated as the top slice of income and the basic rate tax band is first allocated against other income.
+Dividends are treated as the top slice of income.
+The basic rate tax band is first allocated against other income.

 The basic rate band for 2016/17 is £32,000 so this leaves £3,000 of dividend income that is within the basic rate limit before the higher rate threshold is crossed.
-The DA covers the £3,000, leaving £2,000 of the DA to be used for the dividends in the higher rate band.
+The DA covers the £3,000.
+This leaves £2,000 of the DA to be used for the dividends in the higher rate band.

 The remaining £4,000 of dividends fall in the higher rate tax band and are therefore taxed at 32.5%.